 All surgeries carry a certain amount of risk.
-However, because of our proactive approach in preventing possible complications, most of our joint patients are just fine and are ready to leave the hospital in a couple of days.

-We take special care to safeguard you from infection following surgery.
-You will be given antibiotics both before and after the surgery.
+However, because of the proactive approach in preventing possible complications, most of our joint patients are just fine and ready to leave the hospital in a few days.
+We take special care to safe guard you from infection following surgery.
+You will be given antibiotics both before and after surgery.
 To further minimize the risk of infection, we have streamlined the surgical procedure to take less time.
-The less time your wound is open, the less chance of infection.
+The less time the wound is open, the less chance of infection.